Cliff Robertson: Television

 Robertson's early television appearances included a starring role in the live space opera Rod Brown of the Rocket Rangers (1953–1954), as well as recurring roles on Hallmark Hall of Fame (1952), Alcoa Theatre (1959), and Playhouse 90 (1958, 1960), Outlaws (three episodes).
 Robertson also appeared as a special guest star on Wagon Train for one episode, portraying an Irish immigrant.

 In 1958, Robertson portrayed Joe Clay in the first broadcast of Playhouse 90s Days of Wine and Roses.
 In 1960, he was cast as Martinus Van Der Brig, a con man, in the episode "End of a Dream" of Riverboat.

-Other appearances included, 1958 "Wagon Train", The Twilight Zone episodes "A Hundred Yards Over the Rim" (1961) and "The Dummy" (1962), followed by The Eleventh Hour in the 1963 episode, "The Man Who Came Home Late".
+Other appearances included: "Wagon Train" (1958), The Twilight Zone episodes "A Hundred Yards Over the Rim" (1961) and "The Dummy" (1962), followed by The Eleventh Hour in the 1963 episode "The Man Who Came Home Late".
 He guest-starred on such television series as The Greatest Show on Earth, Breaking Point and ABC Stage 67.
-He had starring roles in episodes of both the 1960s and 1990s versions of The Outer Limits.
+He had starring roles in episodes of both the 1960s and 1990s versions of The Outer Limits, including "The Galaxy Being", the first episode of the original series.
 He was awarded an Emmy for his leading role in a 1965 episode, "The Game" of Bob Hope Presents the Chrysler Theatre.
-He appeared twice as a guest-villain on ABC's Batman as the gunfighter "Shame" (1966 and 1968), the second time with his wife, Dina Merrill, as "Calamity Jan".
+He appeared as a villain on five episodes of ABC's Batman series as the gunfighter "Shame" (1966 and 1968), the second time with his wife, Dina Merrill, as "Calamity Jan".

 In 1976, he portrayed a retired Buzz Aldrin in an adaptation of Aldrin's autobiography Return to Earth.
 The next year, he portrayed a fictional Director of Central Intelligence (based on Richard Helms) in Washington: Behind Closed Doors, an adaptation of John Ehrlichman's roman à clef The Company, in turn based on the Watergate scandal.
 In 1987, he portrayed Henry Ford in Ford: The Man and The Machine.
 From 1983 to 1984, he played Dr. Michael Ranson in Falcon Crest.

-Columbia Pictures scandal
+Columbia Pictures embezzlement scandal

 In 1977, Robertson discovered that his signature had been forged on a $10,000 check payable to him, although it was for work he had not performed.
-He also learned that the forgery had been carried out by then-Columbia Pictures head David Begelman, and on reporting it he inadvertently triggered one of the biggest Hollywood scandals of the 1970s.
+He also learned that the forgery had been carried out by then-Columbia Pictures head David Begelman.
+On reporting it, Robertson inadvertently triggered one of the biggest Hollywood scandals of the 1970s.
 Begelman was charged with embezzlement, convicted, and later fired from Columbia.
 Despite pressure to remain quiet, Robertson and his wife Dina Merrill spoke to the press.
-As a result, Hollywood producers blacklisted him.
+As a result of coming forward with the scandal, the studio blacklisted him and refused to make another film with him in it until 2002's Spider-Man.

 He finally returned to studio film five years later, starring in Brainstorm (1983).McClintick, David.
 Indecent Exposure: A True Story of Hollywood and Wall Street, William Morrow and Company, 1982.
-The story of the scandal is told in David McClintick's 1982 bestseller Indecent Exposure.
+The story of the scandal is told in David McClintick's 1982 bestseller, Indecent Exposure.